 MECIL as the Meridan Energy Group insurer is subsequently reinsured by Marsh Limited.
 Marsh invoices MECIL directly and payment is made in July of each year.
-As at 30 June 2020, the balance payable to Marsh was \$5.9m and this is disclosed as a separate line item on the face of the balance sheet.
+As at 30 June 2021, the balance payable to Marsh was \$6.3m and this is disclosed as a separate line item on the face of the balance sheet.

-Meridian Energy Captive Insurance Limited Notes to the Financial Statements: C) Financial instruments used to manage risk For the year ended 30 June 2020 a) Outlining MECIL's approach to financial risk management.
+Meridian Energy Captive Insurance Limited Notes to the Financial Statements: C) Financial instruments used to manage risk For the year ended 30 June 2021